praw-dev/praw/docs/pages/configuration_files.rst

   the original API response, should be stored on every object in the json_dict attribute.
 Default is ``False`` as memory usage will double if enabled.
 For lazy objects, json_dict will be ``None`` until the data has been fetched.
-* *timeout:* Maximum time, a **float**, in seconds, before a single HTTP request times out. urllib2.URLError is raised upon timeout.
-* *validate_certs:* A **boolean** to indicate if SSL certificates should be validated or not.
-If not specified, will default to ``True``.
-This is mainly for testing local reddit installations with self-signed certificates.
 * *xxx_kind:* A **string** that maps the *type* returned by json results to a local object. **xxx** is one of: *comment*, *message*, *more*, *redditor*, *submission*, *subreddit*, *userlist*.
 This variable is needed as the